As a startup, only the selected few get the opportunity to pitch to investors.

 If you’re like most entrepreneurs, your business consumes every thought, and pitching is the culmination of all of your hard work.
 The last thing you want to do is blow it.

-As a startup advisor, I’ve coached everything, from preparation to launch, to how to pitch to get funded.
+As a startup coach, I’ve helped in everything, from preparation to launch, to how to pitch to get funded.

 Here are four ‘deal-killers’ to avoid that could leave your startup dead-on-arrival.
 Avoid these and you’ll already be ahead of your competition.